v8/v8.dev/src/blog/wasm-tail-call.md

 Besides the `musttail` attribute, C++ depends on tail calls for one other feature: C++20 coroutines.
 The relationship between tail calls and C++20 coroutines is covered in extreme depth in this blog post: https://lewissbaker.github.io/2020/05/11/understanding_symmetric_transfer, but to summarize, it is possible to use coroutines in a pattern that would subtly cause stack overflow even though the source code doesn't make it look like there is a problem.
 To fix this problem, the C++ committee added a requirement that compilers implement "symmetric transfer" to avoid the stack overflow, which in practice means using tail calls under the covers.

-When WebAssembly tail calls are enabled, Clang implements symmetric transfer as described in that blog post, but when tail calls are not enabled, clang silently compiles the code without symmetric transfer, which could lead to stack overflows and is technically not a correct implementation of C++20!
+When WebAssembly tail calls are enabled, Clang implements symmetric transfer as described in that blog post, but when tail calls are not enabled, Clang silently compiles the code without symmetric transfer, which could lead to stack overflows and is technically not a correct implementation of C++20!

 To see the difference in action, use Emscripten to compile the last example from the blog post linked above and observe that it only avoids overflowing the stack if tail calls are enabled.
 Note that due to a recently-fixed bug, this will only work correctly in Emscripten 3.1.35 or later.